midhxn/midhxn/README.md

 #### Things I am challenging myself with:
-- Waking up earlier to make good use of the day🤖
+- Making good use of the day🤖
 - Coding at least 6 hours a day😎
 - Upgrading js skills🥶